As of 7 PM on Friday, November 8, Maroon Creek Road is closed to car traffic for the winter season.

 Drop-offs are allowed before 8 am and after 5 pm.
 A $10 fee is required at the Welcome Center Entrance Self-Pay Station.

-No. Taxi, limo, commercial ride-share services are not allowed to drop-off passengers in the Maroon Bells Scenic Area.
+No. Taxi, limo, commercial ride-share services are not allowed to drop-off passengers in the Maroon Bells Scenic Area at any time.

 Contact Blazing Adventures for early morning, pre-shuttle drop-offs.